zeebinz/rarinfo/README.md

 Example class for recursively inspecting the contents of RAR archives packed within other RAR archives.

+- 1.4 Improved handling of some corrupt sources, fixed exporting of embedded file data
 - 1.3 Added basic support for the RAR 5.0 archive format
 - 1.2 Minor code tweaks for consistency
 - 1.1 Added source option to get/save file methods